Maryland

 Our Revolution, Maryland (http://ourrevolutionmd.com/) (Hal Ginsberg)

-(and other groups listed above and at MDPHCoalition Facebook page)
+(and other groups listed above)

 #MovingMarylandForward